ryanaveo/song-scrape/README.md

 ### How it Works

-**Note** : If you have a playlist named "Listen to This" already.
-All of its tracks will be replaced with songs generated from the app.
-Please rename your playlist to avoid this.
+**Note** : If you have a playlist named "Listen to This" already, all of its tracks will be replaced with songs generated from the app.
+Please **rename** your playlist to avoid this.

 1. User will authorize application to access user data and create a playlist.
 2. Once authorized, click 'Create Playlist' to start.